-The Academy also benchmarks costs against other schools and academies (particularly with regard to salaries for both teaching and associate staff).
+The Academy benchmarks costs against other academies (particularly with regard to salaries for both teaching and associate staff).
 Such benchmarking is not undertaken on a 'must follow suit' principle as different practices will exist across academies, but such measurements assist in informing local decision making and allows the Academy to compare its operations with others.
-Benchmarking reports are taken to FRC meetings, generating healthy debate on comparison matters.
+Benchmarking reports are taken to FRC meetings from time to time, generating healthy debate on comparison matters.
+The post-audit management report has incorporated reference to benchmarking in recent years too.
+The FRC also approves complex cost components for major schemes and undertakes post scheme completion reviews comparing initial and outturn costs for any variance analysis.